Clean and Safe Administrator and Staff

-The Manager is accountable for the maintenance and cleanliness within the Clean and Safe District; however, the Manager is not directly responsible for public safety.
+The Administrator is accountable for the maintenance and cleanliness within the Clean and Safe District; however, the Administrator is not directly responsible for public safety.
 This will remain a law enforcement function.
-However, the Manager will meet periodically with law enforcement to discuss crime trends and issues within the district.
+However, the Administrator will meet periodically with law enforcement to discuss crime trends and issues within the district.

-Maintenance issues will be tracked and disseminated through the city's software by the Manager or a designee.
-Additionally, the Manager will be responsible for overseeing the maintenance-related contracts to ensure contractors are delivering on services.
-Given the fluidity of the district and the need to monitor it twenty-four hours, 7 days a week, the Manager will adjust his/her working hours based on needs, meetings and events occurring within the district.
+Maintenance issues will be tracked and disseminated through the city's software by the Administrator or a designee.
+Additionally, the Administrator will be responsible for overseeing the maintenance-related contracts to ensure contractors are delivering on services.
+Given the fluidity of the district and the need to monitor it twenty-four hours, 7 days a week, the Administrator will adjust his/her working hours based on needs, meetings and events occurring within the district.

 Clean and Safe Program's Maintenance or “Clean” Unit